haxtheweb/edtechjoker/draft-outline.md

 - [week 1](https://github.com/elmsln/edtechjoker/tree/master/sp-22/week-1)

-## Week 2 - HTML / CSS / JS fundamentals.
-Git, Github, Version control
+## Week 2 - Git / github practice and unpacking what's going on in an npm repo
 ## Tuesday

 - Well this is curious... it appears Niagra Falls (where I am typing this from) got 18 inches of snow.
 So, today is a skill building / class logicistics kinda day.
 Thank you Erica for running class